networkoptix/nx_open/vms/server/plugins/storage/ftp_storage_plugin/readme.md

 backend, as a Storage Plugin for the VMS Server, built using Storage SDK.

 This plugin is provided as an example of integration and is not intended for production purpose.

+# Known issues

+- Write access to the root folder of FTP storage is needed.